liang-bo96/Eelbrain/doc/development.rst

     - **Use Draft Mode**: Draft mode keeps work-in-progress safe from accidental merges and invites early feedback on your approach.
 See `GitHub's guide on draft pull requests <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests>`_.
     - **Ready for Review**: Switch the PR status to "Ready for Review" when the implementation is complete and local tests pass.
     - Link to any relevant issues or discussions in the PR description.
-5. **Keep PRs Small**: Small, focused PRs are easier to review and merge.

 Code Review Process